nguyen34/Leaderboard/README.md

-# Spring Financial Full Stack Assessment - Leaderboard
+# Leaderboard

+Fun Leaderboard web application, originally devised for Spring Financial's full stack assessment but it would be a waste to let it all go for nothing.

-This README provided should help explain certain aspects of my submission for Spring Financial's Full Stack Assessment, which includes how to set up, run as well as explaining some creative liberties I took when designing this project.
+This README includes how to set up, run as well as explaining some creative liberties I took when designing this project.

 This project was developed using VSCode on WSL.